Big rig crash closes southbound Highway 99 in Madera County

 Officers say drugs or alcohol were not a factor.

-All southbound lanes have been closed since shortly after the crash Saturday morning and officer do not have an estimated time when they can reopen the freeway
+All southbound lanes have been closed since shortly after the crash Saturday morning.
+Caltrans said the estimated time of reopening is 5 p.m.

+MADERA COUNTY, Update: Southbound 99 remains closed just north of Chowchilla at this time.
+Traffic is being detoured off at Chowchilla Boulevard, back-up is approximately 2 miles.
+Expect delays in the area.
+ETO approximately 5:00pm. pic.twitter.com/Z3r6DTA1rM— Caltrans District 6 (@CaltransDist6) November 2, 2019

 They're diverting traffic onto Chowchilla Boulevard.
 Caltrans is working to get a contractor who can remove and repair 100 feet of asphalt across the lanes.